thesleepingsage/yasb-wiki/Styling.md

 ## Per-output styling

 The main YASB windows carry a class tag with the name of the output this window is shown on.
-This can be used to apply different styles depending on the output.
-E.g.,

 ```
 * { font-size: 13px;color: #cdd6f4; }